findkit/findkit/packages/docs/docs/ui/patterns/embedding/content-overlay.md

 # Content Overlay

-The Content Overlay Pattern is used achieve the same result as the [Modal Offset Pattern](modal-offset) where the input is placed in the website header element but instead of absolutely positioning the modal with hand picked top offset the search UI is placed in the content element where it overlays the content.
+The Content Overlay Pattern is used achieve the same result as the [Offset Modal Pattern](offset) where the input is placed in the website header element but instead of absolutely positioning the modal with hand picked top offset the search UI is placed in the content element where it overlays the content.
 This is more robust because the search UI can just fill the area given to it but